RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 **21. Streaming data to a Plotly chart**

-Before focusing on how to do the PI control between the photoresistor and the 3 LEDs, it is convenient to plot all such data first.
+Before focusing on how to do the PI control between the photoresistor and the 3 LEDs, it is convenient to continuously plot such data first.
-As such data should be processed and displayed much faster than in the previous DHT webpage, it requires a different approach.
+As the data should be processed and displayed much faster than in the previous DHT webpage, it requires a different approach.
 Here, instead of loading a complete CSV file, only the newest data points will be sent and added to the existing graph - much faster.
-The function *getDataXML()* is used to get such data from the ESP32 using again AJAX.
-The outcome of such function is a new *updateData*, where the 5 values to plot are formatted in the way required by Plotly.
+The function *getDataXML()* is used to get new data from the ESP32 using again AJAX.
+The outcome of such function is a new *updateData* variable, where the 5 new values to plot are formatted in the way required by Plotly.
 Notice that the XML values are strings, and thus have to be changed to numbers using *parseFloat*.

 ```cpp